-- Maximization of profits: Capitalism is characterized by high level of profit maximization by private investors.
+- Maximization of profits: Capitalism is characterized by a high level of profit maximization by private investors.

-- Free market enterprise: Capitalism gives individual the freedom to choose their occupations based on their capabilities.
+- Free market enterprise: Capitalism gives individuals the freedom to choose their occupations based on their capabilities.

-- Production and consumption are regulated by price system: The price system determines what producers have Me produce, taking into consideration the demand of the consumers and the price offered for the goods.
+- Production and consumption are regulated by a price system: The price system determines what producers have produced, taking into consideration the demand of the consumers and the price offered for the goods.

 - Accumulation of wealth: As a result of individual ownership of means of production, capitalism helps him accumulate wealth.